Aromatics in Cooking: Simple Ways to Boost Flavor and Health

-Garlic, ginger, onions and chilli peppers are staples of almost every Nigerian kitchen.
-Also known as aromatics, these kitchen must-haves not only add flavor to foods but also impart health benefits such as improving digestion, reducing nausea and fighting heart disease.
+Garlic, ginger, onions and chilli peppers are staples of almost every kitchen.
+Often referred to as aromatics in cooking, these kitchen must-haves not only add flavor to foods but also impart health benefits such as improving digestion, reducing nausea and fighting heart disease.

 An aromatic is any vegetable used to create a flavor base through sweating or sautéing.
-If you are looking to expand the flavor profile of the dishes you cook, here are a few aromatics you should try.
+When exploring aromatics in cooking, if you are looking to expand the flavor profile of the dishes you cook, here are a few aromatics you should try.

 High in fiber, vitamin C and potassium, carrots get nutrition kudos for their high beta carotene content.
-Amongst other benefits, this nutrient, often lacking in African diets improves vision, especially at night.
+Amongst other benefits, this nutrient improves vision, especially at night.

 Interesting fact: A few centuries ago, carrots were purple in color?
 The orange carrot is believed to have mutated from this purple variety.
 The purple (also known as Black Knight) carrot is making a come back and today in North America, one can purchase a pack of rainbow carrots which not only includes orange and purple carrots but also white, red and yellow types.